Book a pandit for Vat Savitri Puja in a single click

 Putran Pautrashchva Cha Guhanaghyn Namostu Te ||’

 Women take a holy bath in the morning on this lucky day.
-This sacred bath is thought to cleanse both the body and the mind.
+The sacred bath is thought to cleanse both the body and the mind.
 Married women who choose to participate in this vrat and puja should dress in new, vibrant clothing, wear eye-catching jewellery, and apply vermillion to their foreheads.

 After the women have finished their vrat, they eat the Bhogal and ask the husband and the family’s elders for their blessings.